galloppinggryphon/HumbleBlockGenerator/README.md

 * One Minecraft property is added to the block `components ` section: `geometry`.
 The `minecraft` prefix is added automatically during processing and can be omitted.
 Likewise, the `geometry` prefix is added automatically to the value
 * Each block is created on top of a scaffolding template of boilerplate shared by all blocks (see `scaffolding.json`)

-### A note on permutation proliferation 🟧

-HUB makes it possible to create staggering number of custom blocks, very quickly.
-Unfortunately, unresolved bugs in Bedrock prevent these from showing up in the block picker.
-The only way to get access to custom blocks is using the console to put blocks in the hotbar, one at a time, using the console (`/give @s prefix:my_custom_block`).
-Auto-complete helps, and there is even previews of blocks that partially match what you have typed, but it's still tedious.

-### A note on data driven blocks 🟧
+### A note on permutation proliferation and data driven blocks 🟧

-Traditionally, every permutation of a block you want to use has had to be statically generated.
-Bedrock is moving in the direction of data driven blocks -- making it possible to change block properties in-game.
+HUB makes it possible to create staggering number of custom blocks very quickly, because every permutation of a block has to be statically generated.
+Fortunately, Bedrock is moving in the direction of data driven blocks -- making it possible to change block properties in-game.
 Vanilla blocks have long relied on internal block states to evince properties like different textures or open/closed states.
 Custom blocks can do this too now, to some extent.
 Block properties can be changed dynamically, including textures, but it still requires a lot of static code.
-Hopefully, Mojang will continue down the path of separating form and visual properties -- and perhaps one day, block shapes and textures can be dynamically combined rather than statically generated.
+Hopefully, Mojang will continue down the path of enabling dynamic properties so that,one day, block shapes and textures can be dynamically combined rather than statically generated.

 - - -